 Generally, all businesses operating in Canada must comply with federal, provincial, and municipal laws regarding business names.
-However, if you discover that someone else is operating a business using your business name, you may or may not be able to do anything about it.
+In practice, what this means is that two businesses may very well have the same name.
+And if you discover that someone else is operating a business using your business name, you may or may not be able to do anything about it.

 How Your Business Is Structured Determines the Degree of Name Protection

-People think that just registering their business name means that they're the only ones entitled to use it, but that's not true.
+Business owners may think that by just registering their business name, it means that they're the only ones entitled to use it, but that's not true.
 Sole proprietorships and partnerships are the easiest forms of business ownership to set up, but registering either of these forms of business gives absolutely no business name protection.
 Anyone can start a business with the same or a similar name if they wish.

-Note, though, that I say "in that province".
-Someone in another province (or elsewhere) could still register and use your business name if they wished.
+Note, though, that someone in another province (or elsewhere) could still register and use your business name if they wished.

 Federal Business Incorporation Gives Maximum Name Protection